GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

     remove intermediate superclasses
 --->

-However, there are certain ontology changes that Tracker will find incompatible.
+However, there are certain ontology changes that TinySPARQL will find incompatible.
 Either because they are incoherent or resulting into situations where it can not deterministically satisfy the change in the stored data.
-Tracker will error out and refuse to do any data changes in these situations:
+TinySPARQL will error out and refuse to do any data changes in these situations:

 - Properties with rdfs:range being `xsd:bool`, `xsd:date`, `xsd:dateTime`,